JHale716/TTGO_BitCoin_Tracker/README.md

 # TTGO BitCoin Tracker

-An adaption of https://github.com/LilyGO/TTGO-T4-DEMO to run on the https://github.com/Xinyuan-LilyGO/TTGO-T-Display
+An adaption of [TTGO T4 Demo}(https://github.com/LilyGO/TTGO-T4-DEMO)
+to run on the [TTGO T Display](https://github.com/Xinyuan-LilyGO/TTGO-T-Display)

   Liked the idea and have the https://github.com/Xinyuan-LilyGO/TTGO-T-Display so adapted to suit.